 1/6th stater, which was easily distinguished from the earlier types).

-perhaps in some cases as commemorative types.
+some cases as commemorative types.

 Given this progression of types, it is difficult to see how coinage could have started with the lion-head types in Lydia, as has often been assumed, as all the "Lydian" lion-head series

 were clearly based on the 1/3rd stater (including the putative Lydia C and D series, the rare full staters of those mints notwithstanding).
 In fact the earliest Lydian lion-heads would seem, on the basis of their

 general style (and as we now know, similar gold content), to be roughly contemporary with the "panther" face type of (possibly) Miletus, which was hardly the first issue of Ionia#.

 (In any case the Lydian types can hardly have been primary, as then the earliest Ionian types would most likely have been based on the 1/3 stater from the start).

 So, where did the 1/3 stater types and their derivatives first appear?
 It's tempting to think that they first appear as the smooth unfigured types of Ionia A, but there are problems with